hltfbk/CRF-filling-CL4Health2026/README.md

 - Prints a short summary to the terminal.

 ### Tips
-- Make sure your `your_submission.jsonl` follows the expected submission schema for this task.
+- Make sure your `example_submission_italian.jsonl` follows the expected submission schema for this task.
 - The reference file for development runs is fixed to `development_data/dev_gt.jsonl` inside the script.
 - Use `--language it` for Italian submissions; `en` for English.